looma/loomaai/README.md

 #### Chapter Splitting

-* In CLI
-  * Make sure you are in the root directory.
-  * Use the follow command in the terminal:
-    `python3 -m appai.cli.split data/files/chapters` followed by the prefix of what textbook to split, such as 5M, or 'all' for splitting all the textbooks into chapters.
-  * Example use: `python3 -m appai.cli.split data/files/chapters 5M`
 * In Streamlit
   * Create the `data/files/chapters` folder in the loomaai repo if it is not already there.
-  * In the textbox of the streamlit app, type in the prefix of what textbook to split, such as 5M, or 'all' for splitting all textbooks into chapters.
+  * In Streamlit, click `Textbook` in the sidebar and select the textbooks you want.
-  * Click the "Split Chapters" button.
+  * Click the "Split Into Chapters" button.
-The chapters should be in the `data/files/chapters` folder in the loomaai repo.
+  * A file location will be shown on-screen.
+That location is synced, so the chapters will also be in `data/files/chapters` within this folder.

 #### Chapter Summaries